codedealer/gooselique/README.md

 - `contentFilter`: if 'content_filter' is the policy, this is the regex to check the messages against.
 - `action`: The action to take when the rule is violated.
 The bot is shipped with `ban` and `mute` actions.
 More can be added to `src/actions` folder, be sure to inherit from `BaseAction`.

+## actions

+An object for specific options for actions.
+The key is the action name and the value is an object with the following properties:

+- `reporting`: instead of sending a message to the channel that triggered the action the bot can send it to a dedicated channel, specified as `{ guildId: channelId }`.
+If no reporting channel exist for the guild the message will be sent to the channel that triggered the action.

 ## hooks

 An object where the key is a hook name and the value is an options object.